josephflynn/josephflynn.github.io/homework/HW3-Password Generator/README.md

+# Homework uploaded and completed.

+Sorry about the lateness of this assignment, I really struggled with having an input on a form reloading whenever the keypress change occured.
+I eneded up abandoning that form in place of a prompt for the amount of characters to use, after about 10 hours trying to get it work in any way I could imagine.
+For some reason using "preventDefault()" did nothing to what I was trying to do.

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.